-CHD 637 Consult,Collabor & Leadership 3 sem. hrs.
+CHD 637 Consult, Collabor & Leadership 3 sem. hrs.

 This course is designed to provide an overview of the major consultation and leadership theories and techniques and to help students develop consultation, collaboration, and leadership skills which may be applied in higher education, K-12, community agencies, or other settings.
 The School Counseling and SAHE students will explore consultant and leadership characteristics, sociocultural factors, and legal and ethical considerations as it applies to their respective specialties.
-Students will also learn about the qualities, principles, skills, and stylesof effective leaders and consultants.
+Students will also learn about the qualities, principles, skills, and styles of effective leaders and consultants.
 Next offering TBA.
-Prerequisites for SAHE: BSC 560, CHD 602, 610, 624, 640, CHD 626 (can be taken at the same time).